 Contraindications of Vibration Platforms

 Vitality 4 Life recommends consulting your doctor before undertaking any new fitness regime.
-You should not use vibration machines if you have any of the following health conditions:
+You should not use a vibration machine if you have any of the following health conditions:

 - Acute deep vein thrombosis

 - Cardio-vascular disease

 - Pacemakers and Implantable Cardioverter Defibrillators

 - Acute hernia, discopathy, spondylolysis